software-tools-books/js4ds/_en/interactive.md

 ```
 {: title="src/interactive/asteroids/AsteroidList.js"}

+`AsteroidList` expects data to arrive in `props.asteroids`,
-- Go back and put fake data in `App` for now
+so let's put some made-up values in `App` for now
+that we can then pass in:

 ```js
 class App extends React.Component {